vandaljack/VSAlert/README.md

 ### Just Give Me The Code

 VSAlert is packaged as a static library (with slices for all modern iPhones and the simulator), but the six files for the three classes that comprise the library are also available in the repo.
-Open the project, build the "Framework" targetfor "Generic iOS Device"  if you want to re-compile the static library.
-The framework is built as a clang module, so you can use the `@import module;` syntax.
-(More info here: https://clang.llvm.org/docs/Modules.html).
+Open the project, build the "Framework" target for "Generic iOS Device"  if you want to re-compile the static library.
+The framework is built as a clang module, so you can use the `@import module;` syntax, and is also built with bitcode.
+(More info here: [https://clang.llvm.org/docs/Modules.html](https://clang.llvm.org/docs/Modules.html)).
 VSAlert makes use of Objective-C categories, so you'll need to add the appropriate linker flags.

 ### Getting Started (Static Framework)

 1. Go to `(RepoDirectory)/Release/VSAlert.framework`, and add it to your project directory.
-2. In your app target's settings, go to "General" --> "Linked Frameworks and Libraries", and add `VSAlert.framework`
+2. In your app target's settings, go to `General` --> `Linked Frameworks and Libraries`, and add `VSAlert.framework`
 3. In your target's build settings, go to "Other Linker Flags", and add `-all_load` and `-ObjC`.

 ### Getting Started (Using the source code directly)